 I asked them how they move net interest margin.
 And I got that “huh?” look.

 Video: Single Most Important KPI for ROI in Marketing

-In my new Breakthrough Banking Blueprint book, I talk a little bit about the backbone of banking being that steady Eddie of net interest margin.
+In the Breakthrough Banking Blueprint book, I talk a little bit about the backbone of banking being that steady-eddie of net interest margin.
 Yet the problem is that, for many banks, when the stock market dipped after the COVID thing happened and the market dipped by 25%, community banks dipped at the same time by 40%, and those hit the hardest were those with the lowest net interest margin.

-When we get customers to know we’re worth more now and to pay us that extra additional amount now, we are in a much better place when the fly-by-nights will be coming through—and they will be coming through soon as through every recession—offering your best customers some hideous rates.
+When we get customers to know we’re worth more now and to pay us that extra additional amount now, we are in a much better place when the fly-by-nights are coming through—and they will be coming through soon—offering your best customers some hideous rates.

 – Roxanne Emmerich

 Please watch the video above and share it with your exec team and board.